cysouw/diathesis/text/c09_adverbials.md

 - Ich schwimme im Becken. \
   Das Becken an sich schwimmt sich gut.^[Attested online at https://chlorhuhn.wordpress.com/2017/11/28/jetzt-tatsaechlich-umbau-in-der-olympiaschwimmhalle/, accessed 21 August 2022.]
-- Die Matraze liegt sich gut.^[Attested online at http://www.hans-struve.de/richtiges-lueften-im-schlafzimmer-eine-tuecke-der-physik/, accessed 21 August 2022.]
+- Die Matratze liegt sich gut.^[Attested online at http://www.hans-struve.de/richtiges-lueften-im-schlafzimmer-eine-tuecke-der-physik/, accessed 21 August 2022.]
 - Die Route klettert sich wirklich sehr schön.

 ### --- [ PBJ > SBJ > ADJ ] --- {.unnumbered}

 ### [ NL | pN ] *voll/leer-* Location passive+resultative {#sec:adverbial-location-anticausative}

-cf. Ganzobjektiv, but without agent "Ganzsubjektiv"

 A very peculiar diathesis is attested with alluvial verbs like *laufen* in the meaning 'to pour' [@next a].
 In this meaning, the locational phrase is obligatory.
-By adding the resultative preverbial *voll* (possibly also *leer*) a passive-like diathesis arises [@next b].
+By adding the resultative preverbial *voll-* (possibly also *leer-*) a passive-like diathesis arises [@next b].
 The obligatory location is promoted to nominative subject.
-The original nominative can optionally be retained as a *mit* prepositional phrase with the resultative *voll*.
+The original nominative can optionally be retained as a *mit* prepositional phrase with the resultative *voll-*.
+This diathesis is clearly related to the transitive diathesis with *voll* and *leer-* described in [@sec:adverbial-applicative-voll] and [@sec:adverbial-applicative-leer], respectively.

 ::: ex
 a.
 Das Wasser läuft in die Badewanne.